Discrete global symmetries and dynamics of emergent fermions: Introduction

-The last class is related to quantum critical regimes where universality classes are defined by emergent gapless {\em real} fermions, which also turn out to be topological in nature.
-Generally, between quantum phases with same local ordering but different topologies, there shall always be topological quantum critical points (TQCPs).
+The other class is related to quantum critical regimes where universality classes are defined by emergent gapless {\em real} fermions, which also turn out to be topological in nature.
+Generally, between quantum phases with the same local ordering but different topologies, there are always topological quantum critical points (TQCPs).
 These TQCPs are not induced by usual spontaneous symmetry breaking, and are beyond the standard Landau paradigm of order-disorder phase transitions.
 Instead, they appear to signify a change of global topologies.
+Depending on the topological phases involved \cite{Schnyder08,Kitaev09,Qi10,Teo10,Kennedy16, Chiu16}, TQCPs possess different discrete global symmetries or no symmetries at all.
 A particularly interesting subset is the TQCPs in fermionic superfluids and superconductors \cite{Yang19,Yang21,Zhou22}.
 One unique aspect of superconductors is that particle and hole excitations are indistinguishable due to the presence of the condensate of Cooper pairs.
-Thus, TQCPs in superconductors are naturally characterized by dynamics of Majorana fermions.
+Thus, TQCPs in superconductors are naturally characterized by dynamics of real fermions in the bulk \cite{Read00,Yang19,Yang21,Zhou22}.
+Below we will mainly carry out our discussions in the context of TQCPs although one shall keep in mind that their main practical applications are to gapless Majorana fermions as surface or edge states that are experimentally more accessible.